 Article

-I recently heard an idea about the future that lodged itself in my mind and hasn’t left since.
+I recently heard an idea about the future that lodged itself in my mind and has not left since.
 It was about artificial intelligence and how it might reshape our need for mental effort.
-The thought came wrapped in an analogy from the past—what happened to physical labour when machines took over.
-We once had to be strong, fast, and alert just to survive—to hunt, to plant, to harvest.
-If you weren’t physically capable, you didn’t eat.
+The thought came wrapped in an analogy from the past, what happened to physical labour when machines took over.
+We once had to be strong, fast, and alert just to survive, to hunt, to plant, to harvest.
+If you were not physically capable, you did not eat.
 Today, hardly anyone needs that ability.
-We’re not out there hunting mammoths.
-Most people consume whatever the modern world offers—processed food stripped of real nutritional value.
-And only a small group voluntarily keeps their bodies in shape, out of an internal need—they go running, exercise, hike, even though survival no longer requires it.
+We are not out there hunting mammoths.
+Most people consume whatever the modern world offers, processed food stripped of real nutritional value.
+And only a small group voluntarily keeps their bodies in shape, out of an internal need.
+They go running, exercise, hike, even though survival no longer requires it.

-It’s a strange feeling.
-I haven’t fully processed it yet.
-Some might say we’re already seeing this unfold.
-But I think what we’re seeing now is just a faint preview of what’s coming—and what’s coming is still hard to imagine.
+It is a strange feeling.
+I have not fully processed it yet.
+Some might say we are already seeing this unfold.
+But I think what we are seeing now is just a faint preview of what is coming, and what is coming is still hard to imagine.

 Summary